Wednesday, November 07, 2007

 Beginning The ICW (The Ditch)

 After the storm moved north, it turned nice very quickly.
-We visited Iain and Jan on Jock's Lodge to plan the next few days and agreed on a 6:00 am departure which was just before sunrise when we would have first light.
-Later that afternoon we visited the Virginia Air and Space Center.
-They have a good collection of planes and the interactive displays were quite good.
-We noticed that young teenagers really seemed to enjoy these.
-Later that evening Ted and Alice on Windsong checked in with us and decided to join our small group.
-Monday morning we were off a 6:00 am as planned.
+We visited Iain and Jan on Jock's Lodge to plan the next few days and agreed on a 6:00 am departure, just before sunrise, when we would have first light.
+Later that afternoon, we visited the Virginia Air and Space Center.
+They have a good collection of planes, and the interactive displays were quite good.
+We noticed that young teenagers really enjoyed these.
+Later that evening, Ted and Alice on Windsong checked in with us and decided to join our small group.
+Monday morning, we were off at 6:00 am as planned.

 Passing the Norfolk Fleet